oatpp/example-iot-hue-ssdp/README.md

 |- CMakeLists.txt                        // projects CMakeLists.txt
 |- src/
 |   |
+|   |- connection/                       // Folder where the UDP/SSDP stack is implemented
 |   |- controller/                       // Folder containing UserController where all endpoints are declared
 |   |- db/                               // Folder with database mock
 |   |- dto/                              // DTOs are declared here